SarthakNarayan/ML-Flask/README.md

 # Learning-Flask
-This repository is for learning flask basic working of flask and deploying an ML Model
+This repository is for learning flask basic working of flask and how to create apis for ML models.

+The ```reference_return.py``` contains different responses api end points.
+This file is just for reference.